kurtcorbett/Windows_environment/README.md

 ##Purpose

 DevMountain recommends that students come to class with a macbook product during the span of the course.
 The main reason for this is that Windows and IOS environments are built on fundamentally different architectures.
-Most of our instructors and mentors work full time on Apple machines and oftentimes are unable to help students when issues occur on a Windows machine.
+Most of our instructors and mentors work full time on Apple machines and may not be able to help students when issues occur on a Windows machine.

 We are sensitive, however, to the fact that some people may not have the resources to purchase a new machine.
-Though we cannot eliminate all differences, the instructions that follow should help minimize the differences between Apple and Windows environments, especially as they relate to the first couple of weeks of class.
+Though we cannot eliminate all discrepancies, the instructions that follow should help minimize the differences between Apple and Windows commandline and package management environments, especially as they relate to the first couple of weeks of class.

 ##Command Line